SciSharp/TensorFlow.NET/README.md

 # TensorFlow.NET
-TensorFlow.NET provides a .NET Standard binding for [TensorFlow](https://www.tensorflow.org/).
-It aims to implement the complete Tensorflow API in CSharp which allows .NET developers to develop, train and deploy Machine Learning models with the cross-platform .NET Standard framework.
 TensorFlow.NET (TF.NET) provides a .NET Standard binding for [TensorFlow](https://www.tensorflow.org/).
 It aims to implement the complete Tensorflow API in CSharp which allows .NET developers to develop, train and deploy Machine Learning models with the cross-platform .NET Standard framework.

 [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sci-sharp/community)